James-Frowen/SimpleWebTransport/HowToCreateSSLCert.md

 ```sh
 openssl pkcs12 -export -out cert.pfx -inkey privkey.pem -in cert.pem -certfile chain.pem
 ```
+You will be asked a password, you can fill a password or leave blank.

 You might need to be super user in order to do this: